PhD Sociology (McMaster)

 Broadly, my research examines issues related to education and schooling.
 These projects intersect with research and theories of organizations, family, inequality, and technology.
 As a qualitative researcher, I use a variety of techniques to answer my research questions including interviews, field research, video-recorded observations, and photo-interviewing.
 I have also worked on several mixed method projects.
 My graduate students are intimately involved in these projects, collecting data through RAs and publishing articles and chapters with me.
 Several of my students are using these data for their theses.

 I recently completed a multi-method project on robotics and 21st century competencies.
 We conducted focus groups, interviews, video-recorded observations and surveyed educators in nine Ontario school boards (with Drs.
 John McLevey, Robert Gorbet and Allyson Stokes).
-I was recently awarded a Connection Grant to host a two-day workshop that brings together academics, industry stakeholders, and policy-makers.
-This workshop considers potential partnerships and projects.
+I was recently awarded a Connection Grant.
+The team hosted a two-day workshop, bringing together academics, industry stakeholders, and policy-makers to discuss changing education and labour market demands.

 The third project comparatively examines upper-middle class parenting in Canada and the United States.
 I conducted nearly 100 interviews with parents, and am currently working on a book proposal that examines how the institutional structure of higher education shapes how higher SES parents strategize their children’s postsecondary careers.

 We have conducted over 200 interviews with teachers, parents and students and have spent many hours in the field examining the relationship between families and schools.
 We also conducted 35 interviews with students using a photo-interviewing technique.